cdpadilla42/chrisdpadilla.com/_posts/pratchettandinspiration.md

 # Pratchett and Inspiration

-I mentioned I'm reading Terry Pratchett's autobiography.
+I mentioned I'm reading Terry Pratchett's biography.
 I even wrote a bit about how he [gains great satisfaction from the cycle of being a reader and writing for readers](/pratchettandlibraries).

 To continue the conversation - sharing things online helps a great deal.
 Here's further validation.
 This time, from the angle of the importance of having heroes that feel real.

-Pratchett talks about writing fan mail to Tolkien in his autobiography, but I like this heartfelt clip from _From A Slip of the Keyboard: Collected Non-Fiction_ :
+Pratchett talks about writing fan mail to Tolkien in his biography, but I like this heartfelt clip from _From A Slip of the Keyboard: Collected Non-Fiction_ :

 > [W]hen I was young I wrote a letter to J.R.R.
 Tolkien, just as he was becoming extravagantly famous.
 I think the book that impressed me was Smith of Wootton Major.
 Mine must have been among hundreds or thousands of letters he received every week.
 I got a reply.
 It might have been dictated.
 For all I know, it might have been typed to a format.
 But it was signed.
 He must have had a sackful of letters from every commune and university in the world, written by people whose children are now grown-up and trying to make a normal life while being named Galadriel or Moonchild.
 It wasn’t as if I’d said a lot.
 There were no numbered questions.
 I just said that I’d enjoyed the book very much.
 And he said thank you.
 For a moment, it achieved the most basic and treasured of human communications: you are real, and therefore so am I.